Kubernetes RBAC and TLS certificates – Kubernetes Security Guide (Part 1)

 $ kubectl config get-contexts CURRENT NAME CLUSTER AUTHINFO NAMESPACE * kubernetes-admin@kubernetes kubernetes kubernetes-admin

-If you take a look at the current context, you will note that the user has client-certificate-data and client-key-data attributes (omitted in the output by default for security reasons).
+If you look at the current context, you will note that the user has client-certificate-data and client-key-data attributes (omitted in the output by default for security reasons).

 $ kubectl config view ... users: - name: kubernetes-admin user: client-certificate-data: REDACTED client-key-data: REDACTED